vvsdevs/AndroidDynamicJetpackCompose/README.md

 	3. Make your changes and submit a pull request.

 Feel free to open issues or pull requests on GitHub for any bug fixes or enhancements.

+## License
+This project is licensed under the [Apache 2.0 License](https://opensource.org/licenses/Apache-2.0).